 BAYONET POINT JUNIOR HIGH/BAYONET POINT MIDDLE SCHOOLThis school began with its students attending in the Gulf Junior High School building in the afternoon session.
+A July 1973 newspaper article mentioned principal Gordon Tucker.
 The new Bayonet Point Junior High School building opened on March 10, 1975, allowing both schools to end double sessions.
 The school was built in a joint contract with Hudson High School, which had an identical design, and was one of eight new schools that were built from the proceeds of a $16-million bond issue approved by Pasco County voters in September 1972.
 The principal at the time of the opening of the new building was Gordon Tucker.
 The school was designed for a maximum capacity of 1200 students but opened with 1307 students.
 Tucker said that the school would not be overcrowded as long as the county used the 45-15 year round school program because no more than 1100 students would be in school at any time.

 A picture of the BPMS band in the 1998 Chasco Fiesta parade is here.